 - whether there is family violence present, or allegations thereof;

 - whether there is conflict between the ex-partners that is causing emotional, psychological or physical harm to either party and the children; and/or

 - the affordability (or otherwise) of alternate accommodation taking account of the particulars of the case – including the specific needs of either party.

 If one party believes they are in danger from the other as a result of the separation, the Magistrates Court in Queensland can make a Protection Order that includes a condition that your former partner must leave the home, even if they own the home.
 Such orders are applied only where you are fearful for your safety and not for the sole purpose of removing your former spouse from the home.
 Ideally you should discuss the need for a Protection Order with a legal representative in family law.

 How we can help

 The time after separation and before a couple agrees on how to settle their living and financial affairs, or has a court do it for them, is often the most difficult.
 Conflict and tension can flare into bitter recriminations and sometimes, violence.
-If you are going through separation, it’s sensible to speak with legal professionals who have expertise in all areas of family law, such as Big Law.
-We offer understanding combined with compassion for your situation and can help you navigate the best way forward
+If you are going through separation, it’s sensible to speak with legal professionals who have expertise in all areas of family law, such as Big Law Pty Ltd. We offer to understand combined with compassion for your situation and can help you navigate the best way forward